forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 --app     : (Optional) the app/folder name for the dataset

+--operation     : (Optional) the operation for load (Overwrite/Upsert/Append/Delete) Default is Overwrite

 --inputFile : (Optional) the input csv file. required if action=load

 --rootObject: (Optional) the root SObject for the extract